moonbeam-foundation/xcm-sdk/mkdocs/docs/contribute.md

 To enable an asset to move between chains, follow these steps to configure the source and destination chains of an asset:

-1. In the `assetsData` array of the source chain, you'll need to create a `Parachain` or `EvmParachain` (for EVM-compatible chains) object for the asset, specifying how the asset is seen on that chain
+1. In the `assetsData` array of the source chain, you'll need to create a [Chain Asset Data Object](./reference/interfaces.md#the-chain-assets-data-object) for the asset, specifying how the asset is seen on that chain

    ```ts
    {